Chicago

 These lawsuits aim to hold these establishments accountable for either turning a blind eye to or directly facilitating the exploitation of individuals.

-The following hotel chains have been are being investigated for inclusion in Human Trafficking Lawsuits:
+The following national hotel chains have been are being investigated for inclusion in Human Trafficking Lawsuits:

 Past Lawsuits for Hotel Human Trafficking